elrodrigues/template/README.md

 The Travis CI script will also be run when a new pull request is created or when more commits are pushed to its linked `issue` branch.
 Such build gives peer reviewers an idea about the status of building the `master` branch whe the propsoed changes are merged into it.
 A successful CI build can be a prerequisute for peer reviewers looking at the changes.

 When a tag is pushed on the master branch, in the release process, the CI script will additionally deliver and/or deploy the built artifact.
+The script can be also be configured to create a Github release based on the tag.